ezrelafidelynn/YourPersonalizedMentalHealthBuddy/README.md

-# Web 3 AI Customer Service
+# Your Personalized Mental Health Buddy

 ## Overview

-Welcome to the **Web 3 AI Customer Service** project!
+Welcome to the **Your Personalized Mental Health Buddy** project!
 In an era where digital interactions are becoming increasingly important, the need for efficient and empathetic customer service solutions is paramount.
 This project harnesses the power of **Web 3** technologies to create a decentralized, user-centric AI customer service application that is not only responsive but also intuitive and supportive.

 ### What is Web 3?